The Power Of Acerola Cherries

 Reduces risk factors for heart disease:

 High blood pressure is just one risk factor for heart disease.
 Low levels of HDL, the “good” cholesterol, high levels of LDL, the “bad” cholesterol, and high triglyceride levels are also precursors of potential ticker trouble.
 Research has demonstrated that vitamin C supplements reduce the risk by decreasing LDL and triglyceride levels.
-Taking acerola in pill form, or adding powdered acerola to a smoothie are efficient ways to keep your vitamin C levels up to the task of protecting your heart.
+Taking acerola in pill form, or adding powdered acerola to a smoothie might be seen as efficient ways to keep your vitamin C levels up.*

 Vitamin D is a fat soluble vitamin that is essential for maintaining the mineral balance in the body.*